 And just a little tidbit about baking cookies – it’s amazing how much of a difference such a small change can make to a cookie.
 Just two tablespoons!
 When I used all white sugar, the cookies didn’t spread as much (less moisture).
 When I used just a bit of brown sugar, they spread just enough AND stayed soft for DAYS!
 And when I used just a bit more brown sugar, the flavor started to get a bit too off track and they spread more than I wanted, leaving me with a little thinner cookie with less defined edges.
 So I totally suggest sticking with it as I have it.
 The best!

 The other important part of a chewy cookie is having enough flour.
 You have to have enough flour to support the moisture content, but not too much to make it dry.
 A tight balance, but it’s well achieved here.

-The final step is to add the flour, baking soda, baking powder and salt.
-Mix it until it’s all combined, but don’t over mix it.
+- Mix it until it’s all combined.
+But don’t over-mix it.
 Over mixing any batter or dough can lead to toughness.

+- Bake.
 Divide the cookie dough into 1 1/2 inch balls of dough and roll them in a little bit of granulated white sugar.
 Place the balls onto a cookie sheet (I like to line my cookie sheets with silicone baking mats) and bake them!
-No need for chilling the cookie dough or pressing the balls flat.
-They spread perfectly on their own.

 These sugar cookies are the perfect example of a treat that doesn’t have to be fancy to be awesome.
 In fact, I think something simple like this is one of the most impressive things when done well and right.
 And these are SO right!